MUNBa: Machine Unlearning via Nash Bargaining: Introduction

 \section{Introduction}

-Driven by growing concerns around safety, data privacy, and data ownership, Machine Unlearning (MU) has seen rapid developments recently.
+In this paper, we propose to model Machine Unlearning (MU) as a bargaining problem between two players: one seeking to forget purposefully and the other aiming to preserve the model utility.
+Driven by growing concerns around safety, data privacy, and data ownership, MU has seen rapid developments recently.
 Data protection regulations like GDPR~\citep{voigt2017eu} and CCPA~\citep{goldman2020introduction} grant users the \textit{right to be forgotten}, obligating companies to expunge data pertaining to a user upon receiving a deletion request.
 The goal of MU is to remove the influence of specific data points from machine learning models as if the models had never met these points during training~\cite{guo2019certified}, thereby ensuring compliance with intellectual property and copyright laws.